We free hostages—CEOs who have become consumed by their businesses.

 What does a Chief of Staff (CoS) do?

-The CoS acts as a strategic advisor, integrator, and force multiplier for the executive (typically the CEO).
+The CoS acts as a strategic advisor, integrator, and impact amplifier for the executive (typically the CEO).
 Responsibilities include prioritizing initiatives, managing cross-functional projects, facilitating leadership meetings, filtering communications, and ensuring organizational alignment.

 How is a CoS different from a COO or Executive Assistant (EA)?